 It’s also the job of the NHS to make sure your asthma attack is followed up and that you have an appointment with your own GP within two days of going to A&E with an asthma attack – or, if you’ve been kept in hospital, within two days of you being discharged.
 You can expect to be given a clear, written plan of action to make sure you get well, and stay well, and aren’t at risk of further attacks.

 - Check that you’ve been given a written asthma action plan and a follow up appointment so you can talk through what happened with your own GP or asthma nurse, and look at ways to avoid it happening again.

 - If an appointment hasn’t been made for you make sure you book one yourself.
 With the support of your GP and a written asthma action plan, you can play your part in avoiding repeat attacks.

 - Get to know what your own asthma ‘alarm bells’ might be – whether it’s coughing at night, or struggling with every day things like climbing stairs.
 Look out for your child’s warning symptoms too.

-- Keep your asthma action plan handy so you can remind yourself what to do when symptoms get worse, and make sure you, and those close to you, know what quick, life-saving steps need to be taken if you have an attack.
+- Keep your written asthma action plan handy so you can remind yourself what to do when symptoms get worse, and make sure you, and those close to you, know what quick, life-saving steps need to be taken if you have an attack.
 Knowing what the signs are will help you understand when you need to make an urgent same day appointment with your GP or call an ambulance.

-- If you do have to go to A&E or to an out of hours service, make sure you have your asthma action plan with you.
-As long as your action plan is up to date it will tell the emergency staff and hospital doctors what they need to know – and you won’t have to struggle to tell them about your asthma.
+- If you do have to go to A&E or to an out of hours service, make sure you have your written asthma action plan with you.
+As long as your plan is up to date it will tell the emergency staff and hospital doctors what they need to know – and you won’t have to struggle to tell them about your asthma.

 Make the most of other NHS services on offer